 Using a smart particle we perform direct acceleration measurements of a ball impacting on sand.
 We find detailed dynamics that cannot be seen in the position data such as, a downward acceleration due to the cavity collapse and the influence of interstitial air on the bed compressibility.

 I did my PhD under supervision of Devaraj van der Meer and Detlef Lohse in the physics of fluids group at the university of Twente, on the influence of interstitial air on the movement of fine sand.
-Here you can find a pdf of my thesis and the photos of the defense.
+Here you can find a pdf of my thesis.

 The force that needs to be exerted to push a ball into a loose granular bed is lower when there is air present inside the bed.
 Pressurized, trapped air in front of the ball reduces the experienced drag.